London in film: Victorian London

 One of the most popular images of the city is the Victorian era of Charles Dickens, Jack the Ripper and Sherlock Holmes.
 There have been almost 200 films based on the novels of Charles Dickens alone, beginning with the silent short film Death of Nancy Sykes in 1897.
 The most memorable of these are probably the musical Oliver! and the two David Lean films of Oliver Twist (1948) and Great Expectations (1946).
 Other film adaptations include David Copperfield in 1935 and 1969, Nicholas Nickleby in 1947 and 2002, The Pickwick Papers in 1952 and Little Dorrit in 1987.
 There have also been many versions of Dickens' A Christmas Carol, of which the 1951 Alastair Sim film Scrooge is often considered definitive.

 Many films have also been made of the Sherlock Holmes stories by Arthur Conan Doyle.
 Basil Rathbone played Holmes in a series of American films from 1939 to 1946, with London recreated in Hollywood at 20th Century Fox and later Universal Studios.
 Other notable Holmes films which have strongly featured London backgrounds and locations are Young Sherlock Holmes (1985), Billy Wilder's The Private Life of Sherlock Holmes (1970), and the comedies The Adventure of Sherlock Holmes' Smarter Brother (1975) and Without a Clue (1988), as well as innumerable television films.

 Holmes also dealt with the notorious Whitechapel serial killer Jack the Ripper in A Study in Terror in 1965 and Murder by Decree in 1978.
 The Ripper was also featured in Pandora's Box (1929), Jack the Ripper (1959), Dr. Jekyll and Sister Hyde (1971), Hands of the Ripper (1971), From Hell (2001) and several versions of The Lodger, including Hitchcock's silent film of 1926.

 Much of the action in the Bram Stoker novel Dracula takes place in London, although several film adaptations have set it elsewhere.
 One notable exception is Bram Stoker's Dracula (1992), directed by Francis Ford Coppola.

-Other films set in Victorian London include the 1945 version of The Picture of Dorian Gray, Victoria the Great (1937), Sixty Glorious Years (1938), The Mudlark (1950), The Wrong Box (1966), The Assassination Bureau (1968), The First Great Train Robbery (1978), Topsy-Turvy (1999), An Ideal Husband (1999), Shanghai Knights (2003), the 1956 version and 2004 version of Around the World in Eighty Days, the black-and-white film The Elephant Man (1980), based on the life of Joseph Merrick, and recently The Prestige (2005), set in the late Victorian era.
+Other films set in Victorian London include the 1945 version of The Picture of Dorian Gray, Victoria the Great (1937), Sixty Glorious Years (1938), The Mudlark (1950), The Wrong Box (1966), The Assassination Bureau (1968), The First Great Train Robbery (1978), Topsy-Turvy (1999), An Ideal Husband (1999), Shanghai Knights (2003), the 1956 version and 2004 version of Around the World in Eighty Days, the black-and-white film The Elephant Man (1980), based on the life of Joseph Merrick, and The Prestige (2005), set in the late Victorian era.

 Other British cities, such as Edinburgh, or locations in other countries, are now often used for period films instead of filming in London itself.
 From Hell (2001), The League of Extraordinary Gentlemen (2003) and Roman Polanski's 2005 film of Oliver Twist all recreated Victorian London in Prague in the Czech Republic.